-Where R is the logarithm of the concentration of CO2 in steam supplying the thermal area (log mmol kg-1, from Equation 2 and CO2 flux measurements) and TCO2 Flux is the temperature of the reservoir ( $^{\circ}$ C).
-Equation 3 may be applied to geothermal reservoirs hosted in mafic to silicic rocks with high temperature (Arnórsson and Gunnlaugsson, 1985), which includes all of the geothermal systems in this study (Table 1 and Table 2).
+Where TCO2 Flux is the temperature of the reservoir (°C), and R is the logarithm of the concentration of CO2 in steam supplying the thermal area (log mmol kg-1, from Equation 2 and CO2 flux measurements).
+Equation 3 may be applied to reservoirs hosted in mafic to silicic rocks with high temperature (Arnórsson and Gunnlaugsson, 1985), which includes all systems in this study (Table 1 and Table 2).

-Alternatively, the CO2 geothermometer of Giggenbach (1984)(his Equation 15) may be adapted in the same way (assuming adiabatic boiling from equilibrium reservoir temperature to atmospheric pressure; Arnórsson and Gunnlaugsson, 1985):
+Alternatively, the CO2 geothermometer of Giggenbach (1984) (his Equation 15) may be used in the same way (assuming adiabatic boiling from equilibrium reservoir temperature to atmospheric pressure; Arnórsson and Gunnlaugsson, 1985):

-TCO2 Flux Gigg (°C) =
+TCO2 Flux Gigg (

-$$51.773R + 154.04$$
+$$^{\circ}$$

-(4)
+C) = 51.773R + 154.04 (4)

-Where R is the logarithm of the concentration of CO2 in steam supplying the thermal area (log mmol kg-1, from Equation 2 and CO2 flux measurements) and TCO2 Flux Gigg is the temperature of the reservoir ( $^{\circ}$ C).
+Where TCO2 Flux Gigg is the temperature of the reservoir (°C), and R is the logarithm of the concentration of CO2 in steam supplying the thermal area (log mmol kg-1, from Equation 2 and CO2 flux measurements).

-TCO2 Flux (Equation 3) and TCO2 Flux Gigg (Equation 4) were compared for a range of simulated CO2 concentrations (Figure 3).
-Results show Equation 4 provides lower temperatures at high CO2 concentrations, and higher temperature estimates at lower CO2 concentrations.
-Results from both equations are similar ( $<10^{\circ}$ C difference) between 200-300°C (Figure 3).
+Equation 3 and Equation 4 were compared for a range of simulated CO2 concentrations (Figure 3).
+Equation 4 provides lower temperatures at high CO2 concentrations, and higher temperature estimates at lower CO2 concentrations.
+Although both equations provide similar temperatures (<10°C difference) between 200-300°C (Figure 3).

-In this paper we have utilised Equation 3 because it was originally intended to estimate deep reservoir temperatures from CO2 concentration in fumarole steam.
-The application of Equation 3 to a population of survey measurements (i.e. an area of steaming ground) transforms the lognormal raw data into a normally distributed population of reservoir temperatures.
-This population can then be described by normal statistics (mean, mode and standard deviation).
+Equation 3 is utilized in this paper because it was originally intended to estimate reservoir temperatures from CO2 concentration in fumarole steam.
+The application of Equation 3 to a population of measurements (i.e. an area of steaming ground) transforms the lognormal raw data into a normal-distributed histogram of temperatures, which can be described by normal statistics (mean, mode and standard deviation).

-For White Island, Ohaaki, Rotokawa, Reykjanes, and Copahue, depth to boiling point (Equation 1) was estimated by regression (Figure 2).
-The regression scatter and its effect on the final reservoir temperature estimate was examined using a Monte Carlo simulation developed in Microsoft Excel (1000 realisations)(Robert and Casella, 2013); in the simulation a boiling point depth was created for each shallow temperature measurement by random selection from a normally distributed population; actual data was used to model the normal distribution; the population mean was set to the depth to boiling point estimated from the regression (Figure 2a and Figure 2c).
+For Rotokawa, White Island, Ohaaki, Copahue and Reykjanes, boiling point depth (Equation 1) was estimated by regression (Figure 2).
+The regression scatter effect on the final temperature was examined using a Monte Carlo simulation (1000 realisations)(Robert and Casella, 2013); in the simulation boiling point depth was created for each shallow temperature by random selection from a normal population; real data was used to model the normal distribution; the mean was set to boiling point depth estimated from regression (Figure 2a and Figure 2c).
 The standard deviation was set to the standard error at that temperature (Figure 2b and Figure 2d).

-Figure 3: Comparison of TCO2 Flux (Arnórsson and Gunnlaugsson, 1985; Equation 3) and TCO2 Flux Gigg (Giggenbach, 1984; Equation 4) for a range of CO2 concentrations in surface vapour.
+Figure 3: Comparison of TCO2 Flux (Arnórsson and Gunnlaugsson, 1985; Equation 3) and TCO2 Flux Gigg (Giggenbach, 1984; Equation 4) for a range of CO2 concentrations.